 Micro investing platforms can let you break into the world of investing with as little as a couple of dollars.
-Investing normally has a much larger entry barrier through a conventional broker such as Selfwealth because of the brokerage cost (small trades with high brokerage is not a smart move!) and large individual share prices.
+Investing normally has a much larger entry barrier through a conventional broker such as Pearler or Selfwealth because of the brokerage cost (small trades with high brokerage is not a smart move as it adds up quickly!) and large individual share prices.
 Micro-investing overcomes this through fractional investing mechanics where your money is pooled into a trust or fund with other investors, as well as reduced or no brokerage.

 This lets you grow your money by investing it, rather than having it sitting idle, inflating away (devaluing) in a savings account.
 Micro investing platforms let you invest in the the things we all know and love like total stock market index fund ETFs, and depending on the platform you might be able to choose individual stocks, bundles of stocks or particular themes or industries.